jitterapp/backend/README.md

 #### Use a fake email generator like [this](https://temp-mail.org/en/) when testing smtp post on frontend.
 For backend we are using [this](https://ethereal.email/)

 ### Sequelize
+All seeders and migrations are executed automatically whenever server is restarted

 #### Create Model
 ```
   node_modules/.bin/sequelize model:generate --name User --attributes firstName:string,lastName:string,email:string